ptorru/octoml-cli-tutorials/tutorials/README.md

 7182ac8ee475   a85ac5657dc0   "/opt/tritonserver/n…"   3 days ago   Up 3 days   0.0.0.0:8000-8002->8000-8002/tcp   vengeful-coach
 ```

-## Confirm that we can run inferences on the container locally.
+## Confirm that we can run inferences on the container locally

+> Note that this only works if the local machine on which you're running the CLI has the same hardware architecture as the hardware you accelerated the model for.
+For example, if you are running the CLI on an Apple Silicon mac, you can only run deployment on your local mac successfully if you accelerated your model on a Graviton instance, as both of them share the ARM64 architecture.

 By default, the running Docker container exposes a GRPC endpoint at port 8001.
-The
-following invocation will run the client code for sending a sample inference request
-to that default port. `run.py` contains client code for the deployed Docker container:
+The following invocation will run the client code for sending a sample inference request to that default port. `run.py` contains client code for the deployed Docker container:

 ```
 $ python3 run.py --triton